 Note 8.
-Derivative Financial Instruments
+DERIVATIVE FINANCIAL INSTRUMENTS

 A derivative is a security with a price that is dependent upon or derived from one or more underlying assets.
-As of December 31, 2018, the derivative instruments held by CCCERA are considered investments and not hedges for accounting purposes.
-The term hedging, as it is used elsewhere in the notes to these financial statements, denotes an economic activity and not an accounting method.
+As of December 31, 2019, the derivative instruments held by CCCERA are considered investments and not hedges for accounting purposes.
+The term hedging denotes an economic activity and not an accounting method.
 The gains and losses from this activity are recognized as incurred in the Statement of Changes in Fiduciary Net Position.